Northwest Michigan 4-H Livestock Council

 • Showmanship and Market Set Up and take down

-• After barns close, 4-Hers 15 and older will be expected to help with set up of rings for following day’s shows.
-Sign in and out will be expected.
-This expectation will also be expected for tear down.
+• After barns close, 4-Hers 15 and older will be expected to help with set up of rings/chutes/holding pens for the swine show the following day.

 • Parents